FOSSEE/st-scripts/matrices/script.rst

  #.
 Create matrices from lists.
  #.
 Do basic matrix operations like addition,multiplication.
  #.
 Perform operations to find out the --
-    - inverse of a matrix
+    - inverse of a matrix.
-    - determinant of a matrix
+    - determinant of a matrix.
-    - eigen values and eigen vectors of a matrix
+    - eigen values and eigen vectors of a matrix.
-    - norm of a matrix
+    - norm of a matrix.
     - singular value decomposition of a matrix.

 ..
 L3